Ruben S. Ayala High School

 Senator Ruben S. Ayala Senior High School, often abbreviated as Ayala High School or AHS, is located in Chino Hills, California.
 It is one of the four comprehensive high schools in the Chino Valley Unified School District.
 The school was established in 1990 and named after California state senator Ruben S. Ayala.
 It received the 2011 California Distinguished School award and the 2015 California Gold Ribbon School Award.

 Academics

-Course Offerings
+Course offerings

-The 28 AP classes offered for the 2022–23 year are:
+The school offered 30 AP classes for the 2023–24 year.